aeseas/markdown-warmup-html/readme.md

 assignment at BeCode.org <br>
 name assignment: `markdown-warmup-html`<br>

-First HTML exercise at BeCode.org.
-Make a website for our group 2018-2019 Lamarr.
+First HTML and CSS exercise at BeCode.org.
+Make a website for our group 2018-2019 Antwerp Lamarr.

 Link to site [here](https://aeseas.github.io/markdown-warmup-html/)